ehl-jf/workers-swamples/before-create-token/README.md

 # Before Create Token example

-In this usecase we want to enforce a maximum number of tokens per users.
+The worker enforces 2 checks before allowing token creations.

-Before each token creation we will check the number of tokens already owned by the subject of then token.
+* The number of tokens owned by the subject should not exceeds a specific count.

-If it exceeds a configured number, the token creation should fail.
+* If it is a user token that is been created its expiry should not exceeds 1 month (the duration can be parameterized)
+* If it is a service token that is been created its expiry should not exceeds 1 year (the duration can be parameterized)